GaloisInc/BESSPIN-Tool-Suite/fett/cwesEvaluation/injection/README.md

   is the expected value of the return pointer.
 If these values do not match then the test will score INVALID, indicating that the offset between the start of the buffer and the return pointer is incorrect.
-This offset is set with the `unixReturnPointerOffset` and `rtosReturnPointerOffset` fields in `fett/cwesEvaluation/injection/setupEnv.json`.
+This offset is set with the `inj1UnixReturnPointerOffset` and `inj1RtosReturnPointerOffset` fields in `config.ini`.
 These offsets are known to work on GFE processors, but may require tweaking on systems that modify stack layout.
 The offsets themselves are in units of width `sizeof(uintptr_t)`.
 For example, the offset setting of `3` for Unix indicates that the return pointer is `3 * sizeof(uintptr_t)` bytes from the start of `buf`.

 **FreeRTOS:**
 - The FreeRTOS test uses tasks as a source of untrusted information.